bioinfo-YCU/ConnectomeDB/README.md

 This will ensure that the correct versions of all required libraries are installed.

 ## Data Directory (REQUIRED)
-Please request the "data" directory from Sakura Eri Maezono to access the necessary credentials/data via email: [help@connectomedb.org](mailto:help@connectomedb.org).
+Please request the "data" directory from authors to access the necessary credentials/data via email: [help@connectomedb.org](mailto:help@connectomedb.org).
 Once you have access to the data, place it within the project directory.

 ```bash
 project-directory/